ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 Open up the __AppHost.cs__ file in the __WebDevWorkshop.AppHost__ project.

-Start by making sure that the addition of the __webdevworkshop-services-products__ resource is placed before the addition of the __webdevworkshop-web__ project.
+Start by making sure that the creation of the __webdevworkshop-services-products__ resource, is placed before the creation of the __webdevworkshop-web__ project.

 ```csharp
 builder.AddProject<Projects.WebDevWorkshop_Services_Products>("webdevworkshop-services-products")